ZhangHengMin/ZhangHengMin.github.io/_pages/publications.md

 - **Zhang H**, Qian F, Shang F, Du W, Qian J and Yang J. Global Convergence Guarantees of (A)GIST for a Family of Noncovex Sparse Learning Problems[J]. **IEEE Transactions on Cybernetics**, 2022, 52(5): 3276-3288. <a href=" http://proceedings.mlr.press/v70/dauphin17a"> [Code] </a>

--  Yu G, Ma L, Jin Y, Du W, Liu Q, and **Zhang H**.
+-  Yu G, Ma L, Jin Y, Du W, Liu Q and **Zhang H**.
 A Survey on Knee-oriented Multi-objective Evolutionary Optimization[J]. **IEEE Transactions on Evolutionary Computation**, DOI: 10.1109/TEVC.2022.3144880.
 <a href=" http://proceedings.mlr.press/v70/dauphin17a"> [Code] </a>